Advanced tutorial

 sparse_mixed_backend = AutoSparse(

-MixedMode(AutoForwardDiff(), AutoZygote()),
+MixedMode(AutoForwardDiff(), AutoZygote());

 sparsity_detector=TracerSparsityDetector(),